Matrix Algebras with a Certain Compression Property II: Algebras of Type III

 \subsection{Type III Algebras with Unlinked Projections}

-Let us begin with the classification of projection compressible type III algebras $\mc{A}$ for which the pairs $\Omega=(k,\bigoplus_{i=1}^n\mc{V}_i)$ in $\mc{F}_{III}(\mc{A})$ are such that no two distinct projections $Q_{i\Omega}$ and $Q_{j\Omega}$ are linked.
-Examples of such algebras include the unital algebra from Example~\ref{exmp:families of compressible algebras:1} when $Q_1\neq 0, Q_3\neq 0$ and $\dim Q_2=1$; and the unital algebra from Example~\ref{exmp:families of compressible algebras:2}.
-In fact, it will be shown in Theorem~\ref{big theorem for type III mutually unlinked} that every projection compressible type III algebra with mutually unlinked projections is either transpose equivalent to the former, or transpose similar to the latter.
+In this section we present a classification of the projection compressible type III algebras for which the pairs $\Omega$ in $\mc{F}_{III}$ are such that no two distinct projections $Q_{i\Omega}$ and $Q_{j\Omega}$ are linked.
+Such algebras include the algebra from Example~\ref{exmp:families of compressible algebras:1} when $Q_1\neq 0, Q_3\neq 0$ and $\dim Q_2=1$; and the algebra from Example~\ref{exmp:families of compressible algebras:2}.
+As the following theorem demonstrates, every projection compressible type III algebra with mutually unlinked projections is either transpose equivalent to the former, or transpose similar to the latter.